chainHero/heroes-service/README.md

 ### a.
 Prepare environment

 In order to make a blockchain network, we will use `docker` to build virtual computers that will handle different roles.
 In this tutorial we will stay as simple as possible.
-Hyperledger Fabric needs a lot of certificate to ensure encryption in the end to end (SSL, TSL, authentification...) and the Fabric SDK Go provide them.
-So, we directly get the network used by the testing part of the SDK.
+Hyperledger Fabric needs a lot of certificates to ensure encryption during the whole end to end process (SSL, TSL, authentification...).
+Fortunately, the Fabric SDK Go provides them.
+In order to use them, we simply use the network deployed by the testing part of the SDK.

 Make a new directory in the `src` folder of your `GOPATH`, we name it `heroes-service`: